ChekeredList71/Vanguard-ON-or-OFF-GUI/README.md

 ## Vanguard ON or OFF Java GUI program

-This is a GUI app made for studying Java.
-Basically this is a fancy interface for running commands to stop, disable or enable Valorant Vanguard.
+This is a GUI app made for controlling Vanguard.
+It's a fancy interface for running commands to stop, disable or enable it.

 ## Support

 Obviously only works on Windows.
+If your Command Prompt language is not English, the app will fail to check the status of the Vanguard service.

 ## Based on